AlmasB/CI517/lectures/lecture5/PITCHME.md

 - **Everything** is an entity
 - Without extra information an entity is like an object without fields and methods
-- The most primitive entity can be represented just as an id of type `int`
+- Essentially, a bag of components

 ---